Asian Stocks, Bitcoin Down As Trade Uncertainty Roils Markets - UrduPoint

 Asian Stocks, Bitcoin Down As Trade Uncertainty Roils Markets

-Hong Kong, (APP - UrduPoint / Pakistan Point News - 7th Mar, 2025) Asian stocks tumbled at the open Friday following a tough day on Wall Street as uncertainty over US President Donald Trump's trade policies roiled markets and traders awaited key US jobs data.
+Hong Kong, (APP - UrduPoint / Pakistan Point News - 7th Mar, 2025) Asian stocks tumbled Friday following a tough day on Wall Street as uncertainty over US President Donald Trump's trade policies roiled markets and traders awaited key US jobs data.

-Bitcoin plunged 5.7 percent after Trump signed an executive order to establish a "Strategic Bitcoin Reserve" without planning any public purchases of the cryptocurrency.
+Bitcoin plunged as much as 5.7 percent after Trump signed an executive order to establish a "Strategic Bitcoin Reserve" without planning any public purchases of the cryptocurrency.

 Major indices in Asia were in the red despite Trump's move Thursday to delay some tariffs targeting Canada and Mexico.